Hridhyanth/soc-design-and-planning-vsd/README.md

            = 1613 / 15762
            ≈ 0.1023  →  ~10.23%
 ```
 ---

 ## Day 2 — Floorplanning and Introduction to Library Cells

 #### Chip Floorplanning — Core Area and Utilisation

-Floorplanning is essentially the process of deciding how the chip's real estate gets allocated before anything is placed in detail.
-Two numbers anchor this decision:

-- **Utilisation Factor** = **area taken up by the netlist** ÷ **total core area**.
-Most designs aim for somewhere around 0.5–0.6, leaving enough breathing room for buffers, routing channels, and later optimization.
-- **Aspect Ratio** = **core height** ÷ **core width**.
-A value of 1 gives a perfect square; anything else stretches the core into a rectangle.
+Floorplanning is where a design transitions from being a logical netlist to having a physical footprint — it's the stage where you decide how the chip's available area gets divided up and what goes where.
+Two fundamental metrics guide every floorplanning decision :

+- Utilisation Factor = logic area consumed by the netlist ÷ total core area available.
+Keeping this between 0.5 and 0.6 is common practice — it preserves enough free space for clock buffers, filler cells, and the routing channels that connect everything together.

+- Aspect Ratio = core height ÷ core width.
+When this equals 1, the core is a perfect square; any other value produces a rectangular die, which may be driven by pin placement, packaging constraints, or just fitting the logic better.

 #### Pre-Placed Cells and Decoupling Capacitors

-Certain blocks — memories, PLLs, and other complex IP — get locked into position manually before the automated placement tool ever runs.
-Their location is chosen by hand based on how they connect to the rest of the design and how power needs to reach them.

-Around these pre-placed blocks, designers add decoupling capacitors, which act like small local reservoirs of charge.
-They smooth out the voltage dips caused by nearby switching activity, keeping the power supply to these sensitive blocks clean and stable.
+- Not every block gets handed over to the automated placement engine — some are too critical or too large to leave to an algorithm.
+Complex IP blocks like memories, PLLs, and analog circuits are placed manually at this stage, with their positions driven by connectivity, signal flow, and how the power network will reach them.
+- Once these blocks are locked down, decoupling capacitors are placed in the space immediately surrounding them.
+These capacitors act as on-chip charge reservoirs — when a block switches and briefly pulls extra current, the decap supplies it locally rather than letting the supply voltage droop.
+The result is a cleaner, more stable power rail right where it matters most.

 #### Power Planning: Rings and Mesh

-A solid power distribution strategy combines two structures: power rings running around the core's perimeter, and a power mesh spreading across the whole chip.
-By running multiple VDD and VSS rails across several metal layers, every standard cell ends up close to a power tap — which keeps IR drop and electromigration risk under control.

-#### Pin Placement and I/O Blockage

-I/O pins are arranged along the chip's outer boundary, and where exactly they sit isn't random — pins tied to logic buried deep in the core get positioned closer to that logic to keep wire lengths short.
-The strip of space between the core and the die edge (the I/O ring area) is deliberately walled off from automatic placement, reserved instead for things like pin buffers and ESD protection cells.
+- A reliable power network needs to deliver clean VDD and VSS to every cell on the chip, no matter where it sits.
+That means building two complementary structures: power rings that wrap around the core's perimeter to collect current from the I/O pads, and a power mesh that distributes it evenly across the interior through a grid of horizontal and vertical metal stripes on upper routing layers.

+- Spreading current delivery across multiple paths and metal layers keeps resistance low, which directly limits IR drop — the voltage loss that builds up along long, thin wires.
+It also reduces current density at any single point, pushing electromigration risk down to acceptable levels across the chip's expected lifetime.

 ### Lab — Floorplan and Placement